Building an HTML Contact Form: Best Practices and Accessibility Tips

 Do I still need server validation if I validate in JS?

 Yes.
-Client validation improves UX; server validation protects your system and data.
+Client validation improves usability; server validation protects your system and data.